 Intuit has been growing well for years but seems to have plenty of gas left in the tank.
 Intuit reports over ½ million businesses using their application worldwide – which would make them the number one SaaS enterprise business application.

 The future for Quickbooks looks good as it does for all of the software vendors in this section.
-The days of mediocre financials functionality being used, simply because it came along with and ERP application may be within 5 years of being a greatly reduced feature of corporate America.
+The days of mediocre financials functionality being used, simply because it came along with an ERP application may be within five years of being a significantly reduced feature of corporate America.

 One of the most interesting things we will be keeping an eye on is what happens to the Quickbooks application ecosystem.
-Currently, the applications are a bit limited in scope, and actually several are of below average quality, but in a few years that could drastically change.
+Currently, the applications are a bit limited in scope, and several are of below-average quality, but in a few years that could drastically change.